-Please be aware that this authorization cannot
+Please be aware that this authorization cannot be revoked.

-be revoked.
 The authorization will, however, automatically end no later than the due date, without regard to extensions, of the corporation's subsequent tax return.
-For example, a 2020 calendar year end filer's authorization would expire on May 15, 2022.

-If you want to expand or change the tax preparer's authorization, use Form POA, Power of Attorney, Authorization to Disclose Tax Information.
+For example, a 2021 calendar year end filer's authorization would expire on May 15, 2023.
+If you want to expand or change the tax preparer's authorization, use Form POA, Power of Attorney, authorization, use Form POA, Power of Attorney, Authorization to Disclose Tax Information.
 This form can be submitted electronically on TransAction Portal (TAP).
 Visit MTRevenue.gov for more information.
 This form is also available on our website to complete and submit on paper.
 An example of changing a tax preparer's authorization is to allow them to respond to notices from us.
 Note: We will only send notices directly to you, not to the tax preparer.